Citizen’s Police Academy

 About the Course

-The spring 2021 course will begin Thursday, March 25.
-An overview of the varying topics discussed during the course of the ten week study is listed below:
+The spring 2022 course will begin Thursday, March 31.
+An overview of the varying topics discussed during the course of the eight-week study is listed below:

 - Week Number 1 - Welcome to Citizens Police Academy Night: This night is an overview of what to expect for the whole eight weeks of classes.
 Participants get a tour of the police department headquarters and receive their initial materials for the class, sign waivers, and meet the officers who will be the instructors during the eight week period

 - Week Number 2 - Patrol Procedures: A look into what all takes place when the Opelika Police "take to the road" - the paperwork and documentation which must take place, as well as the special equipment that our police force is fortunate to have and how it is used.
 Participants sign up for an evening with police officers as they patrol the streets of our community or take 911 calls from citizens in distress.